Colonel75/Colonel75/README.md

 - 👋 Hi, I’m @Colonel75
-- 👀 I’m interested in web development
+- 👀 I’m interested in webb development
-- 🌱 I’m currently learning Html, CSS and Javascript
+- 🌱 I’m currently learning Html, CSS and Javascriptt
-- 📫 You can reach me by email: dylangrt.pro@gmail.com
+- 📫 You can reach me by email: dylangrt.pro@gmail.comm